kannanjayachandran/kannanjayachandran/README.md

 🧑‍💻I am Kannan Jayachandran, a Computer Science Engineering student from India specializing in Artificial Intelligence and Machine Learning.
 Currently in the pre-final year of my Bachelor of Technology program (**CSE AI/ML**).
     <br />
     <br />
-♂️I am currently working on imporving my programming skills to become a _full-stack data scientist_ 🧑‍🔬.
+I am currently working on improving my programming skills to become a _full-stack data scientist_ 🧑‍🔬.
     <br />
     <br />
 🧩 Other than computer science, I am interested in reading science fiction literature 👾  exploring physics 💫, and studying history 📜.